Sannidal Municipality: Name

-The municipality (originally the parish) is named after the Sannidal valley (Sandaukadalr) since the first Sannidal Church was built there.
+The municipality is named after the old Sannidal prestegjeld.
+The prestegjeld was named after the Sannidal valley (Sandaukadalr) since the first Sannidal Church was built there.
 The first element is the genitive case of the word sandauki which means "an increase of sand".
 This is likely referring to some sandbanks.
 The last element is dalr which means "valley" or "dale".

 Historically, the name of the municipality was spelled Sannikedal.
 In 1857, the spelling was changed to Sandøkedal.
 In 1889, the name was changed back to Sannikedal.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Sannidal.

+Churches

+The Church of Norway had one parish (sokn) within Sannidal Municipality.
+At the time of the municipal dissolution, it was part of the Sannidal prestegjeld and the Bamble prosti (deanery) in the Diocese of Agder.